amckinney/backend-dev/docs/welcome.md

 As computer science students, we're actively learning new foreign concepts, data structures, and algorithms.
-However, in most undergraduate computer science curriciulums, we rarely get to incorporate these principles into designing a realistic software application.
+However, in most undergraduate computer science curricula, we rarely get to incorporate these principles into designing a realistic software application.

 **This class is primarily meant for the students interested in learning how to work as a software engineer.** Not all of you will have an opportunity to